What Kind of Router is in my Patrol Car?

 A slow internet connection, for example, is frustrating and certainly a reason to give your technology a second thought.
 Many times, a poor connection stems from the kind of router (or gateway) in your patrol car – and it may be time for an upgrade.

 Unreliable communication, rural areas where connections are slow, or having lines busy during an emergency or event can all be major pain points.
-Your technology may not be FirstNet compatible, or there may be other way to improve your connectivity (like dual sim options).
+Your technology may not be compatible with a dedicated first responder network, or there may be other way to improve your connectivity (like dual sim options).